 What a dick!

 Anyway, the old me would have probably grabbed some gaffa tape and tried to fix my hole-ridden bubble.
-The old me would have probably also beseeched to the miserable dick for an explanation.
+The old me would have probably also beseeched to that bubble-burster for an explanation.
 And the old me would have most definitely shed a tear or two when neither of those things worked.
-However, the new and improved me no longer gives a shit.
+However, the new and improved me no longer gives a s**t.

 In my short time on this planet, I have come to learn something very important: A leopard never changes its spots.
 So, if someone was a dick to you once before, then undoubtedly they will be one to you again.
 I know this because I have seen it over and over in people I have given the benefit of the doubt to.
 We have a disagreement, we talk it out, they go off on a weird tangent, I am rendered confused and speechless, we decide to pretend it never happened, it happens again.
 YAWN!
 What’s with this bulls**t?!

 Therefore, in view of this cycle, I made a decision.

 Every single time I encountered this behaviour in another, I would F.A.R.T.

 Yes, you read it right – fart!
 Like the noise that escapes your botty at the most embarrassing of moments.
 Or that thing you do when you waste time on silly and pointless activities.
 When you think about it, it’s kind of ironic to call it a “fart” isn’t it?

 Anyway, in case you were wondering (which, you probably were, given that I’m talking about flatulence) here’s what F.A.R.T stands for.

 F is for FREEZE.
 This person is skating on thin ice with you, so why not stop them in their tracks and freeze this conversation?
 It’s never going to go anywhere and wasting time raking over old grounds never changed that.
 Plus, all the stress will cause premature wrinkles, and who needs that to add to the mix of issues!